jasonbayton/11ty/_src/blog/2011/06/dell-streak-review-the-phonetablet-hybrid.md

 In my opinion, battery life is the most important aspect of a smartphone and as such takes priority over other aspects listed here.
 After all, without a decent battery you can’t take advantage of the features the phone offers!

 On average, I generally get around 36 hours of battery life with fairly heavy usage, it’s fantastic.
 I find Bluetooth and 3G generally hog the battery most, though 3G being far worse.
-As such, whenever I have the choice, I use WIFI and keep data turned off.
+As such, whenever I have the choice, I use Wi-Fi and keep data turned off.

 36 hours may seem alright, pretty much what you can get out of a lot of smartphones currently on the market.
 The difference is, however, the Streak is the only phone with a 5″ screen.
 Powering such a large screen can’t be easy on the battery and taking that into consideration it’s easy to see why 36 hours is quite impressive.